albiondervishi/opendata/trafi.md

 Trafi open data analysis
 ========================

 This document describes the analysis of the Trafi open data.
-The analysis is implemented with [R](http://www.r-project.org/), and this document is created with the [knitr-packge](http://yihui.name/knitr/).
+A related blog post can be found here [FIXME ADD].
+The analysis uses the [H2O](http://0xdata.com/h2o/) platform and is implemented with [R](http://www.r-project.org/) statistical programming language.
+This document is created with [knitr](http://yihui.name/knitr/).

+We emphasize that the analysis is far from comprehensive and is designed to demonstrate the H2O platform, not to draw conclusions from the data!

-The document contains a lot of technical details, so if you wish you can skip straight to the [results](#quantify-relationships-between-variables-with-linear-regression).
+The document contains a lot of technical details, so if you wish you can skip straight to the results [here](#visualize-relationships-between-variables) and [here](#quantify-relationships-between-variables).

-The data is available from [Trafi avoin data](http://www.trafi.fi/tietopalvelut/avoin_data).
-Data published under the [Trafi open data license](http://www.trafi.fi/tietopalvelut/avoin_data/avoimen_datan_lisenssi).
+The car registry data is available from [Trafi](http://www.trafi.fi/tietopalvelut/avoin_data) and is published under the [Trafi open data license](http://www.trafi.fi/tietopalvelut/avoin_data/avoimen_datan_lisenssi).

 ## Setting up H2O